jerauch/JavaListPerformance/readme.md

 # Les List en java et leur performance

-Dans cet article nous allons revenir aux base du language Java.
-J'ai passé plusieurs entretiens d'embauches techniques et j'ai été très étonné quand on m'a posé des questions sur les bases du language, et plus préciséement sur le package Collection, les List et les implémentations.
+Dans cet article nous allons revenir aux base du langage Java.
+J'ai passé plusieurs entretiens d'embauches techniques et j'ai été très étonné quand on m'a posé des questions sur les bases du langage, et plus précisément sur le package Collection, les List et les implémentations.

 Qu'est ce qu'une List ?
-Voyons la définission de la javadoc :
+Voyons la définition de la javadoc :

 *An ordered collection (also known as a sequence).
 The user of this interface has precise control over where in the list each element is inserted.
 The user can access elements by their integer index (position in the list), and search for elements in the list.
 Unlike sets, lists typically allow duplicate elements.*